genericqueso/gd-io/README.md

-# gd-io, by lcd_seansystem (frequently known as gecko)
+# gd-io, by lcd_seansystem
 *Alternative title: [gd.py](https://pypi.org/project/gd.py/) (Taylor's Version)*

 This library is my version of the local-level I/O functionality of some of the gd-python libraries I've seen floating around the net, a lot of which I've had my own major issues with.
 This was developed mostly out of necessity during the creation of my level [How to Disappear](https://www.youtube.com/watch?v=tJGxaICiD_A), in order to expedite and automate the process of otherwise tedious tasks.
 The aim is to bring scripting capabilities to users who aren't necessarily familiar with the ins and outs of Python at a technical level but who are capable enough to do basic programming in the language, to help out people who want the same sort of extra power over the editor as I did with as little overhead as possible.
 I wasn't initially going to put this code out, out of fear of the release of 2.2 breaking the library entirely, but my own recent testing has revealed that everything seems to be operational; making this code open-source and available to as many people as possible felt like something worth doing in that case.
 As always with these GD-related coding things I'm indebted to the work of [Spu7nix](https://www.youtube.com/@Spu7Nix), who developed an early version of `levelStringImporter.py` a long time ago (as early as 2019!) that I've since rewritten and cleaned up.

 If you'd like to get started, check out the documentation and examples below.
 Alternatively if you'd like to get in touch with me about any questions, you can contact me on Discord at __@lcd_seansystem__; I'm generally available to field any questions you might have.

+Major disclaimer: __Please use gd-io at your own discretion.__ I've personally encountered zero issues with data corruption thus far in my extensive use of this library for myself, but I'm also a solo developer on this stuff; there may be issues I haven't caught.
+I am ultimately not liable for whatever happens on your machine.
+In other words: **Make backups of everything!**

 ### Important notes about usage
 - gd-io has been verified for **Geometry Dash 2.204**, **Python 3.10.0**, and **Windows 10.0.19045 Build 19045**.
 If you are having any issues, ensure you have these versions at a minimum.